peterldowns/python-mustache/README.md

 A recursive descent parser for the [mustache templating language](http://mustache.github.com/).

-Install with:

-`pip install mustache`
+Install: `pip install mustache` or `easy_install mustache`.

-or

-`easy_install mustache`

 ### Why?

-I wrote this to improve my Python skills and learn about recursive descent I guess it's something that every young programmer needs to do :)
+I wrote this to improve my Python skills and learn about recursive descent.
+I guess it's something that every young programmer needs to do :)

 I also wanted to provide a nice way to render templates that didn't require